 From Bollywood to bindi, our Inspired by India family celebration had something for everyone.
 The day’s events are almost over, but Bollywood film Mugal-e-Azam starts at 5:30.

 Prachi Dalal performs in a program of traditional kathak dance.
-These include stories from the temple traditions of storytelling, courtly customs, and royal challenges as well as songs of mysticism, devotion, passion, and play.
+These include stories from the temple traditions of storytelling, courtly customs, and royal challenges as well as songs of mysticism, devotion, passion, and play (by leoncio).
 The next (and final) performance begins at 3pm in the Meyer Auditorium.

 The Indian palette is filled with vibrant colors, but the Indian palate…ah, that’s a different story.
 Thanks to Fraiche Cupcakery, we can not only admire India, but we can get a literal taste as well.
 Find these yummy cupcakes made with rosewater, pistachio, and cardamom, in the Freer courtyard (and don’t miss the red velvet).
 According to Fraiche owner, Nina Deva, “We take flavors from different cultures and combine them.
 It takes a lot of experimenting.”
 Come and try the delicious results yourself!